 Reading, understanding, discussing and analyzing literature is a fundamental component of high school learning.
 Our teens need to tackle challenging works of literature, build critical thinking skills, practice articulating what they observe, and step into a new level of maturity regarding books.
 For teens who love to read, that’s a fairly natural progression.
 For teens who don’t really care about reading, that’s a real challenge.
 For teens who truly struggle with reading, it may be overwhelmingly difficult.
 Developing this more mature way of thinking about literature is important for ALL students, though, and movies can help make that development possible if we make good use of them.

-Coming Summer 2017, the ebookstore here at 7Sisters’ will have a new series of guides to download called Cinema Studies for Literature Learning.
+The ebookstore here at 7Sisters’ has a new series of guides to download called Cinema Studies for Literature Learning.
 The guide for the George C. Scott version of A Christmas Carol is already in the store if you want to get an idea of what is to come.
 These guides accompany movies that are respected for their excellent story-telling, their meaningful content, their inspiring or challenging ideas, and (for the most part) their general wholesomeness of content.
 It’s been a pleasure teaching with the use of these guides in our local homeschool community over the past year, and our teens have had great things to say about what they are learning with this approach.

 Like our Literature Study Guides that accompany book titles, our Cinema Studies guides promise no overkill and no busywork.
 The guides offer: